-2010/1 1 2011/ 12 Carrying Fair Carrying Fair Amount £000 Value £000 Amount £000 Value £000 Loans and receivables 64.521 64.500 76,354 76.453 Loans and receivables 04,521 04,500 70,354 70,455
+2011/1: 2 2012/1 3

+Carrying Fair Carrying Fair

+Amount Value Amount Value

+£000 £000 £000 £000

+Loans and receivables 76,354 76,453 74,122 74,297

 The fair value is different from the carrying amount because the Authority's portfolio of investments included a number of fixed rate loans where the interest rate receivable was different from the rates available for similar loans at the Balance Sheet date.
 Where the agreed interest is above current market rates, the Authority would have to accept higher repayment if it negotiated early repayment of the loans; where the interest rate is lower then a lower repayment.